waveform-computing/rastools/README.rst

 color-maps) are supported.
 Most tools are command line based, but a Qt-based GUI is also included.

-This package is also available in .deb form from ppa://waveform/ppa
+This package is available in .deb form from ppa://waveform/ppa and the source can be obtained from `GitHub <https://github.com/waveform80/rastools>`_.

 Pre-requisites